 - 50% have however seen small positive changes in the last 5 years.

 We found that there were an array of online tools and apps available which make travel easier and more enjoyable for people with disabilities, however 30% of the respondents said they were not aware of such tools.
+If you are interested in disabled people topics making their life easier, check this useful information about what is and how to apply for a Social Security Disability Insurance (SSDI) program.

 These apps aid with every aspect of travelling: from planning to travelling and finding their ways around new places.